 What has surprised you as Intelligent Contacts has grown, evolved and prospered?

 It is probably the ingenuity of our team.
 We have built several companies in the past and every time, I think “this is the best team I have ever built.”
 This team tops them all.
 As new ideas come in, it is not just taking the ideas and saying, “ok we can do that,” but it is actually digging into the why behind it.
 That means asking “what’s the desired outcome of this new innovation?”
 It may have started out as a client feature request, but can it be bigger?
 We are really starting with the end in mind and looking at the client-customer-patient journey all the way through their care process, thinking about what it should look like.
 I would say what has surprised me the most is the ingenuity of the team and how our thought process has evolved.

 Why use Intelligent Contacts?

+We deliver great patient and consumer experiences through technology.
+We automate processes and enhance relationships between business and customers through solutions that work for both parties.
+At the same time, our focus on automation and self-service isn’t a sterile machine-like experience but one with a truly personalized, human dimension.
 When customers feel valued and in control, everyone wins.
 To sum it up, we empower consumers in their healthcare financial decisions and help providers deliver the same level of care at the front desk as they do in the exam room.

 Who are millennials and why should you care about their consumer preferences?

+Is your business prepared to capitalize on their enormous spend?
 Discover five business "must haves" to engaging the growing millennial mindset in this free resource guide.